 Sap Movement and Other Ambient Conditions

 As summertime approaches, factors such as temperature, relative humidity and wind speed will come into play.
-Therefore, it is necessary for mill personnel to have a plan to protect the rough sawn lumber from defects such as discoloration and mold or insect damage before it ever reaches the kiln.
+Therefore, it is necessary for mill personnel to plan to protect the rough sawn lumber from defects such as discoloration and mold or insect damage before it ever reaches the kiln.